Prospective Employer Questions

 Any wages earned by the student before you complete all four steps of the referral process are not considered work-study and will not receive the federal subsidy.

 Below are links to the contracts/applications for nonprofit or government organizations or for-profit businesses.
-The contract package can be printed, signed, and mailed to the address below (online versions will be available soon).
+The contract package can be printed, signed, and mailed to the address below.
 Please note the checklist to make sure the packet you submit is complete.

 In addition, complete the Vendor Form to receive the work-study subsidy.